Grants

 You can learn more about our thinking on this by reading our discussion piece.

-2. Transforming financial systems - opening January 2025
+2. Transforming financial systems - open until September 2027

 Examining the way the financial system operates at the heart of our economy, how the ‘wiring’ for our economy is hidden and needs transforming.